A JOINT PROJECT BY:

 Sunday 1:15 – 2:00 PM

-Join Lubbock Public Libraries Director Stacy McKenzie as she chats with kids in the audience about their favorite books, the stories they love, and what reading means to them.
+Join Hexaboros Games found Sean Laughlin as he chats with kids in the audience about their favorite books, the stories they love, and what reading means to them.
 Parents, make sure to have your cameras ready!
 This program is bound to be an adorable book-themed rendition of Kids Say the Darndest Things!

 Sunday 2:30 – 3:15 PM

 We all know reading broadens the mind.
 You know it, I know it, it is known.
 So it makes sense to foster a love of reading in the tweens and teens of today.
 From keeping an open mind, to developing empathy, and everything in between, reading fiction sets the youth of today on the path to success.
-But how exactly does one write a book for such an impressionable age?
+But how exactly does one write a book for the younger generation?
+And how can you remain relevant and relatable enough to make a connection with your audience?

 Join Emmy award winning former TV news producer and author Mari Mancusi, #1 Amazon bestselling author Andrew J Brandt, and USA Today bestselling author Aileen Erin as they talk about the value, purpose, and craft of writing for such a vulnerable and raw audience.